 Tooth Infection and Pain

-What is it?
+An infection can cause unbearable jaw pain.
+Tooth pain relief can vary greatly depending on the cause.
+What is a tooth infection?
 A tooth becomes infected once bacteria have reached the inner pulp of the tooth by making their way through from the outer tooth structure, typically by beginning as a cavity or a crack in the tooth.
 The pulp of your tooth contains nerves and blood vessels that are connected to your entire body.
 Once these bacteria reach the pulp of your tooth, the bacteria are now in your blood stream and are given the opportunity to attach to other organs in your body and start infection there.
 Did you know that the spread of this infection has been directly linked to heart attack, stroke, diabetes, and other serious conditions?

 What is an “abscess”?
 An abscess is a proliferation of bacteria at the tip of the tooth root located in your upper and lower jaw.
 This is very painful and will cause swelling and a feeling of lethargy as your body is sending all of its energy and immune cells to combat the bacteria and infection.